jemarq04/cpp-argparse/README.md

 // Prints: Namespace(accumulate=[sum],integers=[7,-1,2])
 ```
 If no argument is passed into `ArgumentParser::parse_args(...)`, then the command-line arguments provided in the constructor will be used as expected.
+Note that this parser cannot yet recognize abbreviations of long options.

 ## Chain Modifiers

+Chain modifiers that are not yet implemented include `prefix_chars()`, `exit_on_error()`, and `allow_abrev()`.
+For now, exitting on errors is done by
+default and abbreviation recognition are not yet supported.

+The `parents` keyword argument is now the `ArgumentParser::parent(const ArgumentParser&)` chain modifier.
+Rather than accepting a list of
+parser instances, this will only take one and add the optional and positional arguments from it.

+# Adding arguments with `add_argument()`

 # Placeholder